US churches reckon with traumatic legacy of Native schools

 This month top officials with the U.S. Episcopal Church acknowledged the denomination’s own need to reckon with its involvement with such boarding schools.

-Soon afterward, she spoke at a long-planned ceremony at the former Carlisle Indian Industrial School in Pennsylvania, where the remains of nine children who died at the school more than a century earlier were returned to Rosebud Sioux tribal representatives for reburial in South Dakota.

-U.S. religious groups were affiliated at least 156 such schools, according to the National Native American Boarding School Healing Coalition, formed in 2012 to raise awareness and address the traumas of the institutions.
+U.S. religious groups were affiliated at least 156 such schools, according to the National Native American Boarding School Healing Coalition, a private group formed in 2012 to raise awareness and address the traumas of the institutions.
 That’s more than 40% of the 367 schools documented so far by the coalition.

 Eighty-four were affiliated with the Catholic Church or its religious orders, such as the Jesuits.
 The other 72 were affiliated with various Protestant groups, including Presbyterians (21), Quakers (15) and Methodists (12).
 Most have been closed for decades.